chronosis/secret-key/README.md

 A simple generator and validator for human-readable Base32-Crockford encoded Secret Keys.

- * Secret Keys are 15 characters in length consisting of 2 groups of 7 characters separated by dashes *(e.g. XXXXXXX-XXXXXXX)*
+ * Secret Keys are 23 characters in length consisting of 3 groups of 7 characters separated by dashes *(e.g. XXXXXXX-XXXXXXX-XXXXXXX)*
  * They avoids the problem that Base64 encoded values can create
    * Fully upper-case, but treat lower-case for their equivalents *(e.g. a = A)*
    * No tricky characters, but treat them equivalently *(i.e. 0 = O / 1 = L = I )*